thaonguyen2601/SQL_practice/README.md

   ![alt text](ig_schema.PNG "Logo Title Text 1")

    1/ Find out Total users we are having on our database:

-    SELECT COUNT(*)
+    SELECT COUNT(*) AS total_users
     FROM users;

   2/ Find out Top 5 users that have most followees:

     SELECT users.username, follows.follower_id, COUNT(*) as total